Electron correlations and superconductivity in La$_3$Ni$_2$O$_7$ under pressure tuning: Abstract

 \section{Abstract}

-Motivated by the recent discovery of superconductivity in La$_3$Ni$_2$O$_7$ under pressure, we discuss the basic ingredients of a model that captures the evolution of pressure tuning.
-In particular, we study the effects of electron correlations of a bilayer Hubbard model including the Ni $3d$ $x^2-y^2$ and $z^2$ orbitals.
-By performing the calculation in the bonding-antibonding molecular orbital basis, we show the ground state of the model crosses over from a low-spin $S=1/2$ state to a high-spin $S=3/2$ state.
-In the high-spin state, the two $x^2-y^2$ and the bonding $z^2$ orbitals are all close to half-filling.
-It promotes an orbital-selective Mott phase where the $x^2-y^2$ orbitals are Mott localized while the $z^2$ orbitals are renormalized but remaining itinernant.
-Strong orbital selectivity is shown to exist in a broad crossover regime of the phase diagram.
+Motivated by the recent discovery of superconductivity in La$_3$Ni$_2$O$_7$ under pressure, we discuss the basic ingredients of a model that captures its microscopic physics under pressure tuning.
+We anchor our description in terms of the spectroscopic evidence of strong correlations in this system.
+In a bilayer Hubbard model including the Ni $3d$ $x^2-y^2$ and $z^2$ orbitals, we show the ground state of the model crosses over from a low-spin $S=1/2$ state to a high-spin $S=3/2$ state.
+In the high-spin state, the two $x^2-y^2$ and the bonding $z^2$ orbitals are all close to half-filling, which promotes a strong orbital selectivity in a broad crossover regime of the phase diagram pertinent to the system.
 Based on these results, we construct an effective multiorbital $t$-$J$ model to describe the superconductivity of the system, and find the leading pairing channel to be an intraorbital spin singlet with a competition between the extended $s$-wave and $d_{x^2-y^2}$ symmetries.
 Our results highlight the role of strong multiorbital correlation effects in driving the superconductivity of La$_3$Ni$_2$O$_7$.